The 5 Cheapest Airports to Fly to in Germany (Updated June 2023)

 Why so cheap?

-For only $855 you travel from America over the Atlantic Ocean to Berlin Schoenefeld Airport and back, this makes it the second cheapest airport in Germany as well as being the second largest airport in the city.
+Budget airlines use Schoenefeld as a hub for their European routes.
+For only $855, you can travel from America over the Atlantic Ocean to Berlin Schoenefeld Airport and back.
+This makes it the second cheapest airport in Germany and the second largest airport in the city.

 Looking To House Sit Your Way Around Europe?